 Frequently Asked Questions

-Can you use day-old rice for poke bowl?
+Can I use day-old rice for poke bowl?

 Spicy salmon poke bowl will taste the best when it’s made with fresh rice.
 But day-old rice will also do fine!
 Just make sure it’s short-grain or medium-grain rice and thoroughly reheated, of course.

-How do you know if salmon is sashimi-grade?
+How do I know if salmon is sashimi-grade?

 Sashimi-grade salmon is made with fish that’s cut and freeze-dried the same day it was caught.
 The process kills parasites and prevents bacteria from growing on the fish, making it safe to eat uncooked.
 Make sure to buy your fish from a reputable shop or seller so you’re sure it’s processed safely and hygienically.